thingzi/thingzi-logic-climate/docs/adr/0000-homeassistant-advertise.md

 ## Context and Problem Statement

-To be easily integrated with smart home systems the node should be able to advertise itself for auto discovery.
+To be easily integrated with smart home systems the climate node should advertise itself for auto discovery.
-There are a few approaches to achieve this

 ## Decision Drivers